 Yikes.
-I texted back “breakfast #bellyache” as raw lentils are indigestible; in fact one of the reasons you cook them is to destroy some of the anti-nutritional factors that makes them inedible.
+I texted back “breakfast #bellyache” as raw lentils are indigestible.
+In fact one of the reasons you cook them is to destroy some of the anti-nutritional factors that makes them inedible when raw.

-So, instead, here’s the wholesome recipe I came up with using an under-utilized, super-convenient, super-nutritious item in the supermarket: Instant nonfat dry milk – it’s actually just powdered milk with the water removed.
+So, instead, here’s the wholesome recipe I came up with using an under-utilized, convenient and super-nutritious item in the supermarket: instant nonfat dry milk – it’s actually just milk with the water removed – thus powdered milk.
 So, just like a glass of liquid milk, it contains whey.
-And the research I’ve seen indicates that a high-quality protein like dairy (whey) and eggs yields the best results in terms of muscle growth and recovery and may be beneficial for weight loss.
+And according to a growing group of researchers, high-quality protein like dairy (whey) and eggs yield the best results in terms of muscle growth, muscle recovery, and may be beneficial for weight loss.

 Each 1/2 cup-scoop of my Homemade Protein Powder has 140 calories and 10 grams of protein.
 To make it I combined:

 - Dry milk powder: A 1/3 cup serving has just 80 calories, a whopping 8 grams of protein, including whey protein, AND 8 essential nutrients.